We have five factories and 19 years of experience in plant extracts

 8. Applications of Stevia Extract

-Stevia Extract, a natural sweetener derived from the Stevia rebaudiana plant, has gained significant popularity due to its zero-calorie content and potential health benefits.
+Stevia extract, a natural sweetener derived from the Stevia rebaudiana plant, has gained significant popularity due to its zero-calorie content and potential health benefits.
 Its applications span across various industries, making it a versatile ingredient in both food and non-food products.
-Here are some key areas where Stevia Extract finds its use:
+Here are some key areas where stevia extract finds its use:

 Food and Beverage Industry: